ipopescu/docs/source/docs/casper/developers/json-rpc/types_chain.md

 * [`named_keys`](#namedkey)

+## AccountActionThresholds

+Thresholds that have to be met when executing an action of a certain type.

+Required Parameters:

+* [`deployment`](#accountassociatedkeyweight) Threshold for deploy execution.

+* [`key_management`](#accountassociatedkeyweight) Threshold for managing account keys.

+## AccountAssociatedKeys

+A [collection of weighted public keys](#array-of-associatedkey) (represented as account hashes) associated with an account.

+## AccountAssociatedKeyWeight

+The weight associated with public keys in an account's associated keys.

 ## AccountHash

 The AccountHash is a 32-byte hash derived from a supported PublicKey.
 Its role is to standardize keys that can vary in length.